hemanth/functional-programming-jargon/fp-for-everybody/ch1-functions.md

 Doing this gives us back the flexibility of being able to use this function for Rida or any other name we like and still gives us the confidence of knowing that it will always behave consistently.

+### Exercise
+1. Make the following function pure using the techniques above: `const aMinuteFromNow = () => new Date(Date.now() + 60 * 1000)`.
+Hint: You may have to rename it.
+2. Take a simple impure function you've written in the past and see if you can make it pure.

 ## Referential transparency

 > Referential Transparency - An expression that can be replaced with its value without changing the behavior of the program is referentially transparent.